MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/strcat-delimfunction.md

 **Arguments**

-* *delimiter*: string expression, which will be used as seperator.
+* *delimiter*: string expression, which will be used as separator.
 * *argument1* ... *argumentN* : expressions to be concatenated.

 **Returns**